TokonatsuFestival/safeguarding-policy/README.md

-# Tokonatsu's Safe Guarding and Anti-Harassment Policies
+# Tokonatsu's Safeguarding and Anti-Harassment Policies
 We at Tokonatsu recognise the need of an easily accessible, safe, and inclusive environment for all our attendees, volunteers, employees, and third parties.
 To ensure that our policies and processes are fully accessible we have published